 EtherPad is an open source editor which offers a web interface to collaborate in real-time on documents stored in the cloud.
-Documents are called a "pad," and users can see each other's edits in unique colors and chat with each other.
+Documents are called a "pad."
+Users can see others' edits in unique colors, and communicate with text chat.
 More information is available at the project's homepage, etherpad.org.

 Storing files in the cloud is a common practice these days, as it offers continuous synchronization of files across multiple desktop and mobile devices.
 Services like Dropbox, Box, OneDrive, and Google Drive have become ubiquitous in the business world.
 However, these services present privacy concerns for some users, because the synchronized files are visible to the service providers.